InstituteforDiseaseModeling/idmtools/README.md

 ```
 On Windows, you can use `pymake` instead of `make`

-Alternatively, you can do it manually by doing the follwing.
+Alternatively, you can install the packages manually by doing the follwing.
 Install the packages in dev mode with the `test` extra (from repository folder).
 ```bash
 > cd idmtools_core